General software system theory and design trade offs

 ·

-Here, client and server or logical terms, nothing to with hardware.
+Here, client and server are logical terms (nothing to with hardware)

-full contract for a process may be presented in the form of service contract:
+The full contract for a process may be presented in the form of service

 · Signature (process name, input parameters and output/response message).